PatrickAllenCooper/general-system-parameterizer/README.md

 # Premise
 In the field of AI we often model phenomena with little ability to determine the casual importance of different features within the overall system.
 This is useful for solving over parameterized optimization problems, but a capability is missing.
 Is there a mechanism for characterizing a massively overparamterized problem (such as the outcome of large simulations) in a manner that allows for general metrics, insights and utilities, to be extracted from this model.
 Further, suppose such determinations are pulled from a simulation, are we then able to use them to grant the system awareness of the implications of its own results by feeding these acknowledgements back into the model in a form of fostered self awareness as the model trains.

+In other words, we seek to extend the existing understanding of bayesian distribution modeling using neural network of a variety of different architectures: (https://en.wikipedia.org/wiki/Bayesian_hierarchical_modeling).

 Doing so we hope the model will construct what can be characterized as general hypotheses about the data it has ingested and what the outcome will be.

 # Installation and Execution